repeatedly/reed/README.md

     * <del>HTTP Interface for Administration and Monitoring</del>

+    * HTTP Interface for User Management

     * <del>HTTP Interface for Miscellaneous functions</del>

+* HTTP Interface for Graphs

 * <del>Interface for bulk imports</del>

 * Interface for batch operations

-* REST Interface for storing key-value pairs

 # Link